rellerreller/ginger-apache2/README.md

     - 10.0.0.2
 ```

+### Update build.sh

+The `ginger/build.sh` script will automate building the disk images for the Ginger OS VM.
+The script requires a path to the gingervm binary that was installed.
+Edit the file and edit the variable `gingervm` to point to the gingervm binary.

 ### Build

 Change into the ginger directory and build the disk images.
 If the disk image files did not previously exist then they will be created and owned by root.
 After creating the disk images then change the owner and group for the files.

 ```
+cd ginger
 # You must login and have an active session for the build script to run.
 gingervm login
 # Only create a new image if one has not been created.
 This should only be run once.